 My Group Classes, Hatha or Slow Flow

 Throughout the classes, students are encouraged to bridge connections between their body and mind and to build up strength and flexibility of both.
 I guide the students with an emphasis on safe, creative sequencing, working up towards more challenging or dynamic poses, and holding classes with themes to give students the opportunity to deepen their practise.
-With the consistent development of breath and body awareness, growing deeper in their moving meditations, students are able to cultivate stillness of mind; steadiness of spirit; increased energy and connectedness, positively affecting their wellbeing.
+With the consistent development of breath and body awareness, growing deeper in their moving meditations, students are able to cultivate stillness of mind; steadiness of spirit; increased energy and understanding of their mind-body connection, positively affecting their well-being.

 In an open level class where beginners are welcome and present, I will instruct more emphasis on the form and postures with some instruction of bandhas and pranayama.